-Have I mentioned that I’ve been holding 4DX meetings to progress and drive the Author forward –
+Have I mentioned that I’ve been holding 4DX meetings to progress and drive the one writer in progress forward?

 So there I was holding my 4DX WIG meeting with myself, on Friday 31st March 2017 and knowing that the official day of April Fool’s was hanging in the balance, I had to ensure I didn’t get too sucked into any of the words I was reading.